spdx/spdx-github/README.md

 You are now set up to run a new scan whenever a new push or release is made to your repository.

+## Using the web API:

+A scanner may be stored on a different machine from the main spdx-github instance.
+If this is the case, the scan will be performed through calls to the web API.
+In order for this to happen, the configuration and environment files must be set up correctly.

+configuration file:
+The configuration file (stored with the repo to be scanned) has the 'scanner' field.
+Enter the desired scanner here.
+Current options are 'scancode' and 'dosocsv2'

+environment file:
+In the environment file, have an entry for the scanner.
+This looks similar to the following:

+scancode: local

+An entry of 'local' tells spdx-github that you have scancode installed locally.
+If you instead are using a remote instance of scancode, give the url of the exposed API server here.

+If your scanner is remote, one more entry will be needed in the environment file.
+It looks like this:

+scancode_download: www.example.url

+This tells spdx-github the exposed url where you will be serving the completed SPDX files from, which can be different from the API url.

+In order to set up the machines for remote communication:

+Install spdx-github on both machines.

+Install the scanner on the machine you would like.

+run 'python web_api_server.py' for the API server on the remote machine.
+Use a server to expose it to the internet.

+run the file server using python -m SimpleHTTPServer 8000, or change the port if you desire.
+SPDX files are served from the src/file_server folder.

 ## Useage (without webhooks):